Store Hours

 Location

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Plan your garden to make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Garden Center in Port St Lucie-South can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to clean the shed and sweep out the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Home Depot Port St Lucie-South Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone